Purpose

 • Educate staff within the administrative unit in understanding sound record management practices

-• Preserve inactive records of historic value, and transfer those records to the University Archives
+• Preserve inactive records of historic value and transfer those records to the University Archives

 • Ensure that access to confidential files is restricted.
 Long-term restrictions on access to selected archival records should be specified at the time of their transfer to the University Archives

-• Destroy, or make arrangements for University Archives to destroy, records that have no archival value in accordance with the Retention Schedule.
+• Destroy or make arrangements for University Archives to destroy records that have no archival value in accordance with the Retention Schedule.

-Questions about these responsibilities should be directed to the University Archivist, who will work closely with units to ensure understanding of this policy and implementation of these responsibilities.
+Questions about these responsibilities should be directed to the University Archivist, who will work closely with units to ensure an understanding of this policy and implementation of these responsibilities.

-University Archives A component of the Document Retention Policy promotes knowledge and understanding of the University’s origins, aims, programs, and goals; and facilitates effective records management.
-This includes permanent retention of official records and reports of the University, its Officers and component parts; maps and architectural records; audiovisual materials, including still photographs and negatives, motion picture film, oral history interviews, audio, and video tapes; and artifacts and ephemera documenting the University’s history.
+University Archives: A component of the Document Retention Policy promotes knowledge and understanding of the University’s origins, aims, programs, and goals and facilitates effective records management.
+This includes permanent retention of official records and reports of the University, its Officers, and component parts; maps and architectural records; audiovisual materials, including still photographs and negatives, motion picture film, oral history interviews, audio and video tapes; and artifacts and ephemera documenting the University’s history.

-University Archivist The individual responsible for (1) designating which official University records are archival, and (2) effecting the transfer of archival records from the Office in which they originated or were received to the University Archives at such times and in the manner and form prescribed by the Archives, and subject to the appropriate retention and disposition schedules that are outlined in this document.
+University Archivist: The individual responsible for (1) designating which official University records are archival and (2) effecting the transfer of archival records from the Office in which they originated or were received to the University Archives at such times and in the manner and form prescribed by the Archives, and subject to the appropriate retention and disposition schedules that are outlined in this document.

-University Record The original copy of any record.
+University Record: The original copy of any record.

 Retention Schedule The official retention schedule of the University is attached as Table 1.
 The Retention Schedule lists the Official Repository for specific records and the retention period.